lambduli/minilog/WRITEUP.md

 The answer is `None!` - there is no way to add two natural numbers together and end up with a result smaller than one of those numbers.

-This is a direct consequence of the search strategy Prolog and by extension Minilog uses - the [Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search).
+The fact that the process diverges at this point, is a direct consequence of the search strategy Prolog and by extension Minilog uses - the [Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search).

 ----